micahvista/VACmap/README.md

         -mode S Increase the sensitivity for small variants. (<100bp).
 (Pacbio CLR, ONT, HiFi).
         -mode R Use a fixed value for the variation penalty, more sensitive to translocation events, such as gene conversion.
 (Pacbio CLR, ONT, HiFi).
+        -mode asm For full genome alignment.
+Using the same parameter with mode S with option --eqx selected.

         -k k-mer size (no larger than 28, deflaut: 15) # set -k 19 -w 10 for HiFi data to reduce run time (2X faster) but there is very small decrease in accuracy.